rmrodrigues/plugin-based-system/README.md

 In the future, probably we will need save it in much more formats, so the system must be prepared to be scalable.

-##How it works?
+##Entities
-Fistly we need to have a perception that what entities we need to develop the solution.
+Firstly we need to have a perception that what entities we need to develop the solution.
-## Entities
 Given the example we need to have some entities that will write the person data using a specific format.
 Those entities we call them as a plugin.
 ###Plugin
 A plugin is a system component that has the function to write the person data in a specific format.
 The system can has many plugins.